 Again, you need to go back to the job posting and, if specific details are listed, use them in the description of your previous jobs and successes.
 You have a better chance of getting through to the second round if you fill in all the details that an employer is looking for.

 Even with the things above, you may still find it overwhelming how to put all this down on paper.

->

-> Here are the best ways you can make your resume stand out and be noticed as if it was a professional resume.
-You can make an impact when you tailor your resume to look appealing while detailing all your key information.
+Here are the best ways to make your resume stand out and be noticed as if it were a professional one.
+You can make an impact by tailoring your resume to look appealing while detailing all your key information.

->

-> Here are the top ways to accomplish both sides and get down on paper what you need to be successful.
+Here are the top ways to accomplish both sides and get down on paper what you need to be successful.